ashishsubedi/personal-blog-hugo/content/about.md

 publishDate: 2022-01-12T17:43:09+05:45
 ---

-Let me introduce myself.
-I'm Ashish, currently a Junior Python Developer & Software Engineer .
-Also, a final year undergraduate in **Computer Engineering** from Kathmandu University.
+Hi!
+I'm Ashish, a Junior Python Developer and Software Engineer.
+I'm currently a final year student of undergraduate in Computer Engineering.

+For those who came upon this in a drunken stupor and don't know where they are, this is my personal site where I will post about random things which may or may not be useful.
+So, I welcome you here, where everything is about me and I am the center of the world.
+Hope you enjoy the things that come from my mind!

 ![Me](/images/me.jpg)